top of page

 What Is Independent Catholicism?

-When members of the Roman Catholic Church encounter an Independent Catholic priests for the first time, they are often surprised to learn that Catholic denominations exist apart from Rome.
-Understandably, questions are raised about the validity of Orders and Sacraments administered by Independent Catholics .
+When members of the Roman Catholic Church first encounter an Independent Catholic priest, they are often surprised to learn that Catholic communities exist outside of direct communion with Rome.
+Naturally, questions arise about the validity of the Orders and Sacraments celebrated within Independent Catholic traditions.

-Because we are a part of an Independent Catholic jurisdiction, some Roman Catholic dioceses have accepted the our Sacrament of Holy Matrimony as valid, Other dioceses have not.
-The official Vatican position is that only a Roman priest can marry a Roman Catholic couple in a Roman Catholic Church.
-However, a wedding ceremony between a Roman Catholic and a non-Catholic will be considered a valid natural marriage by the Vatican.
+Because we belong to an Independent Catholic jurisdiction, some Roman Catholic dioceses have recognized our Sacrament of Holy Matrimony as valid, while others have not.
+The Vatican’s official position is that only a Roman Catholic priest may officiate a wedding between two Roman Catholics within a Roman Catholic Church.
+However, a marriage between a Roman Catholic and a non-Catholic is typically recognized by the Vatican as a valid “natural marriage.”

 bottom of page